 Here comes another sneak preview.
 There are two jaguars in this icon.
 I chose to use the Nuttall jaguar, radically restructured, for the leaping one and the Vindobonensis figure as model for the god himself—with a pelt based on one of the Borgia examples.

 This illustration shows that I haven’t yet completed Tepeyollotl’s face, though I have already given him an aesthetic nose-job.
 While the open-ring pattern may not be any more naturalistic than the plain spots on the Vindobonensis model, I did that on purpose—for the coloring.

 I’ve only given explicit directions for coloring the icons in a few cases.
 First, for the pelt in OCELOTL, I described the animal’s range of coloration from rusty gold to white.
 For the icon of EHECATL, I explained that scallop shells come in black, white, and all shades of the rainbow, though very dark and dusky like in the last hues of twilight.
 For TEPEYOLLOTL, I will direct the colorist to make those open rings various colors as in these almost hallucinatory images:

 In this second Telleriano example, the spots are inexplicably green, and in the psychedelic Aubin figure red, blue, and gold.
 (By the way, the general Aubin style of illustration might most kindly be called “casual:” Note the incomplete claws, stubby tail, and curious wrinkles on its back.)

-The rationale for vari-colored spots on my Tepeyollotl is that, among several other mythical qualities, he’s the Lord of Jewels.
+The rationale for vari-colored spots on my Tepeyollotl (which was completed in June 2019) is that, among several other mythical qualities, he’s the Lord of Jewels.
 Also, any deity worth its salt really should be hallucinatory, psychedelic, and/or surreal.